shikharD20/Power_Bi/README.md

-All the files in pdf format are the powerbi projects dahsboards that I have created.
+All the files in pdf format are the powerbi projects dashboards that I have created.